Hepatitis Testing Day (May 19)

 Be sure to visit our Hepatitis Awareness Month page for additional events and campaigns across the country.

 Ways to Get Involved in Hepatitis Testing Day

 Use these easy online tools to find out if you are at risk for hepatitis B or hepatitis C, then take action to locate a nearby provider of hepatitis B vaccination or hepatitis B or C testing.
 Share these tools with friends, family, colleagues, members, clients, constituents, and others.

 Incorporate the Hepatitis Testing Day logo into your website, blog posts, social media, email, and other communications.
 Visit this CDC page to find an array of digital tools including a quiz widget and buttons, badges, and banners in different shapes and sizes that are ready to download and use online.

-Learn about the CDC’s Hepatitis C Testing Recommendations for Baby Boomers
+Learn about the CDC’s Universal Hepatitis C Testing Recommendations

 Join the conversation on social media.
 Use the hashtags #HepTestingDay, #HepAware, and #HepatitisAwarenessMonth to share information on viral hepatitis and Hepatitis Awareness Month.